coryflad/device-history-record-capstone-client/README.md

 ## Functionality
 The app's functionality includes:
 * Every User has the ability to create an account
+* Provide user with the ability to record the build history of a medical device assembly

 ## Business Objects (back-end structure)
 * users (database table)